RNAcentral/r2dt-web/README.md

 2. `npm start` to start a server on http://localhost:9000/

-3. `npm run build` to generate a new distribution.
+3. `npm run build` to generate a new distribution

+4. `npm test` to run unit tests

 ### Notes